mjdzr/python-projects/Level_1/1_rock_paper_scissors/README.md

 ```

 # Hints
-- This project is based on a main class, `RockPaperScissors`, which contains the necessary functionalities of the game
+- This project is based on a main class, `RockPaperScissors`, which contains the necessary functionalities for running the game.